yassernabil2/Loaction_Reminder/README.md

 For each reminder, create a geofencing request in the background that fires up a notification when the user enters the geofencing area.
 Display details about a reminder when a selected POI is reached and the user clicked on the notification.
 When the user clicks a notification, a new screen appears to display the reminder details.
+## Testing
+# Use MVVM and Dependency Injection
+Use MVVM and Dependency Injection to architect your app.
+The app should follow the MVVM design pattern and uses ViewModels to hold the live data objects, do the validation and interact with the data sources.
+Make sure that the validation and data interactions aren’t made through the Fragments or Activities but through the ViewModel.
+Retrieve the ViewModels and DataSources using Koin.
+# Test the ViewModels, Coroutines, and LiveData
+Provide testing for the ViewModels, Coroutines and LiveData objects.
+RemindersListViewModelTest or SaveReminderViewModelTest should be present in the test package that tests the functions inside the view model.
+Live data objects should be tested using shouldReturnError and check_loading testing functions.
+Testing methods names should follow the naming convention for testing.
+Tip: Run the test coverage to check how much code is tested in the app.

+# FakeDataSource
+Create a FakeDataSource to replace the Data Layer and test the app in isolation.
+Project repo should contain a FakeDataSource class that acts as a test double for the LocalDataSource.
+Ensure that error handling is done at this class to simulate a failure scenario.
+# Test Framework
+Use Espresso and Mockito to test the app UI (each screen of the app) and Fragments Navigation.
+Testing should follow the “Given, When, Then” pattern.
+Test method names should include the action and expected result of the test.
+Use Before and After correctly to initialize the testing and clean up after finishing the test.
+Tests should include:
+Automation Testing using ViewMatchers and ViewInteractions to simulate user interactions with the app.
+Testing for Snackbar and Toast messages.
+Testing the fragments’ navigation.
+The testing classes present at androidTest package.
+# Test DAO (Data Access Object) and Repository classes.
+Testing should use Room.inMemoryDatabaseBuilder to create a Room DB instance.
+Testing should cover:
+inserting and retrieving data using DAO. predictable errors messages like data not found.
+Make sure that wrapEspressoIdlingResource is used to wrap the heavy and background tasks.
+Don't forget to close the DB at the @after method.